 Interviews with our coaches and student-athletes are encouraged, but we require all interview arrangements be made via the Arkansas Communications Office.
-Coaches and student-athletes are instructed to decline any interviews not pre-arranged by the Communications Office.
-University of Arkansas football coaches and student-athletes are generally available for in-person interviews during a game week.
+University of Arkansas football student-athletes are generally available for interviews during a game week.
 All student-athlete and assistant coach interview requests must be made at least one day in advance to allow time to facilitate the notification process.
-Telephone interviews can be arranged, but student-athletes' telephone numbers will not be provided and student-athletes are instructed to politely decline interviews when contacted by telephone.
+Telephone interviews can be arranged, but student-athletes' telephone numbers will not be provided and studentathletes are instructed to direct all interview requests to the Arkansas Communications Office.
 Student housing, the training room, the weight room and locker rooms are off-limits to members of the media.